ovitrac/Pizza3/README.md

     A[assembly] --> D[dump]
 ```

+---

-## Overview of workshop1 classes
+### 📝Overview of workshop1 Classes

-Workshop1 contains 7 main steps and codes as:
+Workshop1 involves 7 main steps and codes, as shown below:

 ```python
 # initizalization of the scheme